Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

 (THE Wifi-bluetooth CARD WAS REPLACED WITH THE FOLLOWING!)

-    Im going to add the model of the card, a picture of how i actually fit it in the laptop lmao (safe but unorthadox lol), and a link to all the parts i used,
+I have ADDED images of the card and how i managed to safely fit it in the laptop.

+i will be adding the adapter for the adapter link shortly